xl0/lovely-docs/doc_db/sveltejs-sveltekit/api-reference/$env∕static∕private/essence.md

-Module for accessing private, server-only environment variables that are statically replaced at build time.
+Static private environment variables that are injected at build time and cannot be accessed from client-side code.